MathematicGuy/RemoteObsidian/Project Skin/_Focus/2023/Challenges & Guides/Github.md

 ```shell
 $ git checkout my-code-version
 ```
+> The code edited in this branch doesn't related to the main branch.
+So you can modify code without changing your original code.
+(Prevent adding dumb code but can't go back)

 or use this code to move into newly created branch
 ```shell
 git checkout -b new-branch